guadabsb15/summer_2021_report/docs/_sources/magloop.rst.txt

 Multiple adjustment of bifrost parameters
 ******************************************

 Now we will study the combined effect, where we adjust multiple bifrost parameters simultaneously.
 We will report the result of increasing Uv, d & e by a factor of 2.
 Another adjustment we make is decreasing Ca, U & E by a factor of 2.
 Finally, we study the effect of increasing Uv, d & e by a factor of 2 while simultaneously decreasing Ca, U & E by a factor of 2.
 The pressure evolution for these three combinations are plotted below, where the initial result is included for reference.
+The factor 2 was chosen in order to avoid potential deformation of the Loop, which occured for a factor 5 and 10 reduction of E.

 .. image:: Mag_img/pressure_evolution/loop_xy_comb-adjust_pb_evolution.png
    :width: 48 %

 We see that there is little difference between the initial pressure profile and the pressure profile from increasing Uv, d & e by a factor 2, as these lines nearly overlap throughout the simulation.
 Decreasing Ca, U & E causes less reduction of the pressure in both cases, when Uv, d & e are held fixed and when they're adjusted as well.
 The combined decrease and increase seems to give a more steady pressure drop, since we see that the line with reduction only is flattening out before t=1.5s, after which  it starts declining at the approximately same rate as the other line after t=1.75s.

+The combined adjustments yields a comparable pressure drop compared to the case of N=32 for Miniati & Martin, and with less deformation of the Loop than we had for E=5, which we will show below.

 Below, we plot the magnetic pressure of the Loop for the two cases where three bifrost parameters were reduced.
 We begin with the case where Uv, d & e are held fixed while the remaining parameters are decreased, showing the result after t=0.2s and t=2s in the left and right panel, respectively.